ffekirnew/py-clean-architecture/README.md

 ## Objective

-Upon going through this code, you will be able to:
+Upon going through this code, you will understand how to:

-- Scaffold a working clean architecture project
-- Understand how to:
+- Perform dependency injection in python
 - Use the dataclasses package
 - Create interfaces in python (sort of...)
 - Implement the repository & unit of work patterns
 - Create & Use generic classes in python
 - Validate data with the Pydantic package
 - And finally, appreciate types in Python.

-## What you need to know / Technologies used but may not be explicitly explained
+## Technologies used but may not be explicitly explained

+This are technologies that I have used through out the layers of the project to demonstrate the uses of the clean architecture.
+I will explain some of the code I have written with them but will not provide full details as this is an example and explanation of how I implemented the clean architecture.

 ### Poetry